LittleBiggler/CoResidence/README.md

 ## Conclusion

+Models produced encouraging results, in terms of showing the importance of household configuration to outcomes of wealth inequality.
+My fear when starting this project was that population and demographics features would dominate results, essentially showing that household configuration was an irrelevant.
+While GDP was the number one feature for linear signal, that was the only such feature.

+Linear and Non-Linear Overlap:
+1) Non-relatives in 3-5 person households
+2) Non-relatives in male-headed households
+3) Proportion of 4-5 person households

+Linear Only:
+1) GDP (number one for all three models)
+2) The number of children, or the number of non-relatives, in small and medium sized households (2-5 persons)
+3) The proportion of large (9-person) female-headed households

+Non-Linear Only
+SVR lacked broad overlap with KNN and RF.
+1) SVR: Household size, number of children in the household, and the fact that those children belonged to the head
+2) KNN and RF: The number of non-relatives, and the number of spouses, in small and medium sized households

+Note:
 My analysis looks at feature importances in a number of different ways.
 Here, I only report permutation importances, and not linear coefficients or Random Forest splitting criteria.
 Permutation importance measures predictive dependence.

-Hence why I report importances in PI:

-For the linear models, the top ten features can be summarized as four main insights.
-These are the features that really matter:
-1) GDP
-2) The number of children in small and medium-sized households
-3) The number of non-relatives in small and medium sized households
-4) The proportion of large (9-person) female-headed households

-The narrative that links these four features together is murky, but plausible.
-In stable countries, medium households predominate.
-However, if those medium households are not families, but rather adult roommate situations, that does not bode well for wealth equality.

-The non-linear models did overlap with the linear models on a number of features, but identified important signals of their own:
+Permutation importances tell us which of the purified features are indispensable for prediction, once redundancy is taken into account.
+Thus, PI doesn't just tell us which features align with a certain vector direction in a subspace, they tell us which subspaces are the most indispensible to model performance.

+Linear-Only Heatmap:

 ![Feature Importances Matrix](top_ten_importances_heatmap_desc.jpg)

+**Principal Componenent Composition**

 ![Feature Importance by Sub-Family](feature_rank_swarmplot.jpg)

-SVD at its core collapses redundant information into clear signal.
-In a multicollinear, compositional dataset, many original variables share the same latent directions.
-Sharing latent directions is redundancy.
-The SVD feature space is a distillation of the original feature space.

-When coefficients are projected back onto the original features, the purity of the signal gets diffused back to redundant bases.

-Permutation importances tell us which of the purified features are indispensable for prediction, once redundancy is taken into account.
-Thus, PI doesn't just tell us which features align with a certain vector direction in a subspace, they tell us which subspaces are the most indispensible to model performance.

-# Back-Projected Beta vs. Permutation Importances
-SVD removes redundancy in the feature representation, but it does not remove redundancy in the predictive relationship to the target.

-Back-projected coefficients measure the model’s directional use of components.
-Permutation importance measures the model’s dependence on them for accuracy.
-Those are fundamentally different concepts, so they need not agree.

 # How to Run:
 Conda python env